-Understanding Infant Reflexes
+Understanding Primitive Reflexes

 Reflexes exist to keep us safe.
 Essentially, they are nervous system reactions caused by physical stimulation of the body’s receptors.
 These responses occur without conscious control.
+They are rapid and take a short cut to action.

 As an example, you quickly withdraw your hand if you accidentally touch a hot or sharp object.
 This is an automatic reaction to protect your hand from damage.
 You don’t think about it.
 It just happens.
 You will want to keep this reflex working!